Learn How to Write and Publish an Ebook

 Publishing an Ebook may seem like a daunting task, but it doesn't have to be.
 By following the step-by-step instructions below, anyone can turn their passion or knowledge into an ebook.

-- Start with an idea, specific knowledge, or an observation.
+- Start with an idea, specific knowledge, or observation.

-- If sales are important, consider doing market research here before you write.
+- If sales are important, consider doing market research before you write.

 - Produce a draft.
 Do not write the introduction, research, edit, format, or find photos during draft production.

-- Edit #1: Edit for the big picture.
+- Edit for the big picture.
 Is the story/knowledge complete?
 Is it chronological (or, at least, logical)?
 Have you repeated yourself accidentally?
 This is where you may delve into research.

-- Edit #3: Check for flow, order, repetition, length of chapters, discernible patterns.
+- Check for flow, order, repetition, length of chapters, discernible patterns.

-- Edit #4: Edit for style, tone, voice, and sound.
+- Edit for style, tone, voice, and sound.
 Does the book coalesce?
 Does it sound like it was written by the same person all the way through?

-- Edit #5: Add graphics, photos, page numbers, chapters and sections, and other bells and whistles.
+- Add graphics, photos, page numbers, chapters and sections, and other bells and whistles.

-- Edit #6: Edit at the line/word level.
+- Edit at the line/word level.
 This is where you get picky.
 Look for verb agreement, passive voice, serial commas, etc.

 - Let some time pass.

 - Proofread your ebook.
 Twice.
 Try Read Please software.
 Check each link.
-Consider hiring and editor to check your book.
+Consider hiring an editor to check your book.

 - Send the book to beta readers, close friends who are writers, or your writing group.